Oliver Hartwich of the NZ Initiative revisits the broken window fallacy:

 And Oliver points to the displacement effect:

 If the earthquakes had never happened, there would not have been a need to deal with them.
-All the resources now devoted to cleaning up and rebuilding would have been employed elsewhere.
+All the resources now devoted to cleaning up and rebuilding the infrastructure by hiring services like this carpet repair experts.
+You’ll also benefit from longer-lasting carpets, odor-free carpets, and a higher home value when you schedule regular cleanings from a good company like rug cleaners miami services!

 To add to his narrative, the impact is still unfolding.
 Take two aspects of usual life: jobs and housing.